Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Vortex Kinetic Equation that Includes Tilt

 where $\JLC = {\rm Det}(\FLC)$.

-For incompressible materials, this kinetic equation is consistent with a hydrodynamic interpretation of the paraxial equation~\cite{Madelung1927}---i.e. it is just the phase gradient, implying that vortices move with the underlying fluid.
+For incompressible materials, this equation is consistent with a hydrodynamic interpretation of the paraxial equation~\cite{Madelung1927}, i.e., it is just the phase gradient, implying that vortices move with the underlying fluid.
 However, light exhibits compressibility, so vortex motion is also influenced by local gradients in fluid density, the square of the paraxial field magnitude.
-In the absence of tilt, the kinetic equation above reduces to a form previously obtained in the context of the Gross-Pitaevskii equation for quantum fluids~\cite{Nilsen2006, Groszek2018} in which such density gradients are accounted for.
+In the absence of tilt, the equation above reduces to a form previously obtained in the context of the Gross-Pitaevskii equation for quantum fluids~\cite{Nilsen2006, Groszek2018} in which such density gradients are accounted for.

-Equation \ref{v_final} goes a step further though, revealing a new coupling between vortex tilt and local gradients in the hydrodynamic density.
-This coupling is the strongest when the local density gradient points in the direction of the eigenvector of $\VLCsq$ with unity eigenvalue.
-Tilt increases the vortex speed in this direction by a factor of $\sec\theta$ while decreasing the speed in the direction of tilt by a factor of $\cos\theta$.
-This implies that, as tilt approaches $90^\circ$, the vortex speed in the direction of tilt will approach zero while that in an orthogonal direction approaches infinity, provided the untilted velocity is finite in this direction.
-The cross-product of the untilted unit vector with its tilted counterpart gives the direction of maximum vortex speed, a right-hand rule useful for anticipating motion.
+Equation (\ref{v_final}) goes a step further though, revealing the coupling between the vortex tilt and local gradients in the hydrodynamic density.
+This coupling is strongest when the local density gradient points in the direction of the eigenvector of $\VLCsq$ with unity eigenvalue.
+Tilt decreases the vortex speed in this direction by a factor of $\cos\theta$ while increasing the speed in the direction of tilt by a factor of $\sec \theta$.
+This implies that, as tilt approaches $90^\circ$, the vortex speed in the direction of tilt will approach infinity, provided the untilted velocity is finite in this direction, while that in an orthogonal direction approaches zero.

+In contrast, there is no such coupling between the vortex phase gradient and its tilt.
+Returning to the hydrodynamic perspective, phase gradients are the fluid velocity that may sweep vortices along like a keeled boat drifting downriver without regard for its heading.
+An amplitude gradient, though, corresponds to a fluid pressure differential, which causes a vortex to move relative to the underlying fluid.
+Now the orientation of the keel is relevant as the relative motion between the vessel and fluid could cause the boat to cut a path that is not necessarily in the direction of lower pressure.

-The combination of Eq. \ref{tilt_final} and Eq. \ref{v_final} comprise a coupled system that can be solved to predict the evolution of vortex position and tilt.
-Significantly, they hold for both linear and non-linear optical media.
-If axial location, $z$, is replaced by time, $t$, the system can be applied directly to predict the dynamics of vortices in quantum fluids within the Gross-Pitaevskii ansatz~\cite{Pethic}.
+The combination of Eqs. (\ref{tilt_final}) and (\ref{v_final}) comprises a coupled system that can be solved to predict the evolution of vortex position and tilt.
+Significantly, they hold for both linear and nonlinear optical media.
+If axial location $z$ is replaced by time $t$ the system can be applied directly to predict the dynamics of vortices in quantum fluids within the Gross-Pitaevskii ansatz~\cite{Pethic}.

 We next turn to linear optical experiments to verify the predictive power of this model by looking carefully at two specific test cases.